UnknownMysteryOfficial/GCK-Network/README.md

 # GCK-Network
 Please note: This is a GEOPOL CREATION KIT, it is designed to act as a template for a new geopol.
 Therefore, it is incomplete in some aspects (dynmap, voting, ddos protection, monetization, etc.) and some details may not be to your needs.
 Please review every config and the luckperms permissions so that everything currently provided is acceptable to you, feel free to fork it with your changes.

+Credits can be found in the mortiscitations plugin config or other places throughout the project

 # Basic setup
 Create a folder and add the server jar (built with paper 1.18.2 in mind).
 Download github zip and unzip the project.